-The Performance Parking initiative aims to set more parking spots aside for those trying to get to our busiest neighborhoods.
-The iniative is studying how the City can use flexible meter rates to reduce the amount of time it takes to find a parking space.
-The meter prices may go up or down depending on how full the parking spaces are on certain blocks.
-The price will stabilize when the amount of drivers using spots reaches our occupancy target, which is about one space open per block.
-Flexible meter rates have been shown to open up more parking spots in other cities who have used them.
-By raising meter rates in Boston's mostcongested areas, the city can direct motorists to less busy streets to quickly find spots and boost the use of public transportation and encourage motorists who intend to park for a long time to use off-street parking.
+The Performance Parking Pilot initiative aims to set more parking spots aside for motorists accessing Boston's busiest neighborhoods.
+The initiative is studying how the City can use flexible meter rates to reduce the amount of time it takes to find a parking space.
+The meter prices may go up or down depending on the number of parking spaces occupied on certain blocks.
+The price will stabilize when the number of occupied spots reaches an occupancy target, which is about one space open per block.
+In other cities, flexible meter rates have been shown to increase parking spot availability.
+By raising meter rates in Boston's most congested areas, the City could direct motorists to less busy streets where they could quickly find spots, boost the use of public transportation, and encourage motorists who intend to park for a long time to use off-street parking .